janikvonrotz/ebas/README.md

 User `login@ebas.ch`
 Password `ebas`

+# Features

+* Ecxcel like table edit
+* Authentication for editor and admin users
+* Export data to CSV
+* Simple sort and search functionality
+* Add custom events for your workflow
+* Customizable dropdown for foreign key resolution
+* Everything is customizable (see config chapter)
+* Responsive and touch friendly

 # Requirements

 To make this application work with your existing database, it has to meet the follwing requirements: